 Dental Negligence Claims

-If you have suffered pain and damages to your mouth, teeth, tongue and gums as a result of negligent dental treatment, you could be entitled to claim compensation.
+If you have suffered pain and damages to your mouth, teeth, tongue and gums as a result of negligent dental treatment, you could be entitled to compensation through a dental negligence claim.

 What is classed as dental negligence?